Skip to main content

 get_accessible_org_ids returns the set of organization IDs the subject can access:

-• For an Organization token: just that org’s ID
+• For an Organization token: just that org’s ID (permission filters are bypassed — the token represents the org itself)

 • For anything else: empty set